- How much is homeowners insurance on a $600,000 house?

 - The amount of coverage.
 More coverage means higher rates.

 - Your claims history and the claims history of the property.
-Another thing to consider is that if someone who lived in the house prior filed claims, that will factor into your home insurance costs.
+Another thing to consider is that if someone who lived in the house prior to you filed claims, that will factor into your home insurance costs.
 Insurance companies look at the claims history of not just the policyholder but also the property itself.

 - Your credit history.
 Most states allow insurance companies to use credit when calculating home insurance rates.
 Poor credit indicates a higher risk of filing a claim.